 In partnership with Natural England, the council and its neighbouring authorities of Exeter City Council and Teignbridge District Council have determined that housing and tourist accommodation developments in their areas will in-combination have a detrimental impact on the Exe Estuary and Pebble bed Heaths through impacts from recreational use.
 The impacts are highest from developments within 10 kilometres of these SPA's.
 It is therefore essential that mitigation is secured to make such developments permissible.
 View our map to see if your site is within 10 kilometres of the SPA boundaries.

 Please find below Unilateral Undertaking templates for completion in circumstances where habitat contributions only are required:

 Also note, that if there is a mortgagee on the property (i.e. the property is subject to a mortgage), the lender will also need to sign up to the agreement.

 S.111 Form and up-front payment

-If you do not want to enter into a Unilateral undertaking, you can pay the mitigation in advance by card or cheque with your planning application.
+If you do not want to enter into a Unilateral undertaking, you can pay the mitigation in advance via our website or by card on submission of your planning application.

 The owner will also need to complete (see highlighted areas and note the need to provide a plan identifying the site) and sign one of the following S.111 Forms to confirm that you understand certain conditions including that the cheque will be cashed immediately: